nodejs/node-report/README.md

 platform information and resource usage etc. Reports can be triggered on unhandled exceptions, fatal errors, signals and calls to JavaScript APIs.

-Supports Node.js v4, v6 and v8 on AIX, Linux, MacOS, SmartOS and Windows.
+Supports Node.js version 4, 6 and 8 on AIX, Linux, MacOS, SmartOS and Windows.

 ## Usage